Alonzo and Tracy Mourning Senior High Biscayne Bay Campus: History

-In 2009 the MDCPS school board voted for the name of this school, considering the Mournings and former Attorney General of the United States Janet Reno.
+In 2009, the MDCPS school board voted for the name of the school, considering the Mournings and former Attorney General of the United States Janet Reno.
 The school was named after the Mournings due to their assistance to the area schools; some members of the Cuban community in Miami disliked Reno as they disagreed with her handling of the Elian Gonzalez case.

 When the school opened, it relieved Krop High School, North Miami High School, and North Miami Beach High School.
 Its first graduation ceremony was held June 2012.

 It was scheduled to open on Monday August 24, 2009.
 Initially it was to have about 600 students in grades 9 and 10 with grades 11 and 12 being phased in over the following two years, and 36 teachers.
 Sally Alayon was the school's first principal.
 The student population was planned to be around 1,600 in all.
 The Mournings visited during the first day of school dressed wearing the Mourning school uniform shirt.

 Several residents of Aventura were unhappy that Aventura was not zoned to Mourning.